OpenBAS-Platform/docs/docs/usage/scenario.md

 ![scenario-assistant-drawer](./scenario/assets/scenario-assistant-drawer.png)

 In the Enterprise Edition, you have the ability to select TTPs using Ariane AI.
-This intelligent system can analyze text and files to accurately extract and identify relevant TTPs.
+This system can analyze text and files such as threat reports to accurately identify and extract relevant TTPs to cover for your simulations.

 ![ariane-scenario-assistant-modal](./scenario/assets/ariane-scenario-assistant-modal.png)